Bandits with Single-Peaked Preferences and Limited Resources: Online Algorithm for the Known SP Structure Regime

-In this section, we consider the more challenging online setup.
+We now turn to the more challenging online setup.
 Although the underlying expected reward matrix is SP, our reward estimates are generally not guaranteed to preserve this structure.
 For motivation, suppose the true reward matrix is $\Theta$, but we only have access to a noisy estimate $\bar \Theta$.
 If $\bar \Theta$ is itself SP, we could apply known methods to extract its SP order~\citep{bartholdi1986stable, escoffier2008single} and use the \textsc{SP-Matching} algorithm to obtain an approximately optimal matching w.r.t. $\Theta$.
 However, since $\bar \Theta$ only approximates $\Theta$, $\bar \Theta$ may not be SP.
 Moreover, the SP order of $\Theta$, which is crucial for our offline algorithm, remains unknown and may not be recoverable directly from $\bar \Theta$.
 Therefore, leveraging the fact that the instance is SP is non-trivial.

+In this section, we take a first step towards resolving this challenge by leveraging additional structural information of the problem.
+Specifically, we assume that both the SP order and user peaks are known in advance to the learner.
+Recall from \Cref{sec:sp-statistical-hardness} that despite this knowledge, the learning problem remains statistically non-trivial.
+These structural assumptions, however, enable an efficient, optimistic UCB-style algorithm that achieves $\tilde{O}(U\sqrt{TK})$ regret.
+Our approach involves the construction of optimistic reward estimates using \emph{confidence sets} \citep[Chapter 8.4]{slivkins2019introduction}, as detailed in \Cref{subsec:confidence-sets}, while preserving the single-peaked structure.
+Then, we use those estimates to design the algorithm described in \Cref{subsec:known-order-algorithm}.